Granting database permissions using the Lake Formation console and the named resource method - AWS Lake Formation

 You can grant permissions on a database through its resource link.
 To do so, on the Databases page, choose a resource link, and on the Actions menu, choose Grant on target.
 For more information, see How resource links work in Lake Formation.

-The Principals section contains three tiles that are named in the
+The Principals section contains four tiles that are named in the

 following text.
 Each tile contains a option button and text.
-The IAM users and
+The IAM Identity Center users and

-roles tile is selected, and an IAM users and roles dropdown list is below the
+groups tile is selected, and users and grous dropdown list is below the

 IAM users and roles